Poisoning of Sergei and Yulia Skripal: Expulsion of diplomats

 By the end of March 2018 a number of countries and other organisations expelled a total of more than 150 Russian diplomats in a show of solidarity with the UK.
 According to the BBC it was "the largest collective expulsion of Russian intelligence officers in history".

 The UK expelled 23 Russian diplomats on 14 March 2018.
-Three days later, Russia expelled an equal number of British diplomats and ordered closure of the UK consulate in St. Petersburg and closure of the British Council in Russia.
+Three days later, Russia expelled an equal number of British diplomats and ordered the closure of the UK consulate in St. Petersburg and of the British Council in Russia.
 Nine countries expelled Russian diplomats on 26 March: along with 6 other EU nations, the US, Canada, Ukraine and Albania.
 The following day, several nations inside and outside of the EU, and NATO responded similarly.
 By 30 March, Russia expelled an equal number of diplomats of most nations who had expelled Russian diplomats.
 By that time, Belgium, Montenegro, Hungary and Georgia had also expelled one or more Russian diplomats.
 Additionally on 30 March, Russia reduced the size of the total UK mission's personnel in Russia to match that of the Russian mission to the UK.

 Bulgaria, Luxembourg, Malta, Portugal, Slovakia, Slovenia and the European Union itself have not expelled any Russian diplomats but have recalled their ambassadors from Russia for consultations.
 Furthermore, Iceland decided to diplomatically boycott the 2018 FIFA World Cup held in Russia.

+This cooperation of countries for the mass expulsions of Russian diplomats was used again just four years later in 2022 as the format for the diplomatic expulsions during the Russo-Ukrainian War.